This website uses cookies to ensure you get the best experience on our website. Learn more

 The tents enjoy a refreshingly simple design, with woven floor coverings and dark furniture brightened with splashes of red.
 Inside they're well equipped, with a small desk, luggage rack and bedside tables where you'll find insect repellent, and a radio and whistle for attracting attention.

-At the back of each tent is an en-suite bathroom, partitioned by a canvas flap.
+At the back of each tent is an en-suite bathroom, partitioned by a curtain.
 Here you'll find a flush loo, hot shower, and two brass basins.
 At the front, the hammock is a popular relaxation spot.

 There are two honeymoon tents which are similar in style, but positioned slightly further away.
 They are much larger, with king-size beds and sofas, and can take up to two extra beds so are good options for families too.